greymd/tmux-xpanes/README.md

 | window3 | `ssh groupC-host1` | `ssh groupC-host2` | none               |

 Can you guess why such the phenomenon happenes?
-Running this command, those panes are supposed to be created at first.
+Running this command, such the window is supposed to be created at first.

 ```
 $ xpanes -I@ 'ssh @' groupA-host1 groupA-host2; exit │$ xpanes -I@ 'ssh @' groupB-host1 groupB-host2 groupB-host3; exit